chrispaulsantos/xpresso/readme.md

 ## Todo
 - Option to disable database
-- Option to choose SQL or Mongo
+- Option to choose SQL or NoSQL
 - Passport integration